Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

 The structure of this paper is organized as follows.
-In the next section, we briefly review and categorize the main approaches that have been proposed for generalizing Newton's laws using fractional calculus.
+In the next section, we briefly review and categorize the main approaches that have been proposed for generalizing Newton's laws using fractional procedures.
 We then introduce a modified classical action incorporating a time kernel and an effective potential, from which the fractional Newtonian equations of motion are derived and the resulting dynamics is analyzed.
-In Section \ref{Frac-Cosmology}, we apply this fractional framework to cosmology and show that the equations governing relativistic cosmology can effectively emerge from it.
+In Section \ref{Frac-Cosmology}, we apply the present fractional framework to cosmology and show that the main equations governing relativistic background cosmology can be effectively reproduced within this approach.
 In Section \ref{LCDM}, employing the fractional Newtonian cosmological framework, we recover exact background solutions corresponding to the $\Lambda$CDM model across different cosmic epochs.
-In addition, we explicitly derive the various quantities of the model, demonstrating that our cosmological framework is fully self--consistent, both at the level of the governing equations and at the level of the resulting solutions.
+In addition, we explicitly derive the various quantities of the model, demonstrating that our cosmological framework is fully self-consistent, both at the level of the governing equations and at the level of the resulting solutions.
 In Section \ref{unif-pot}, motivated by the results obtained in Section \ref{LCDM}, we propose a unified effective potential.
 We show that within this framework, the $\Lambda$CDM-like background solutions can be recovered consistently.
 Moreover, the proposed potential allows the fractional effects to be clearly isolated, thereby enabling meaningful constraints to be placed on the fractional sector using recent cosmological observations.
 Finally, in Section \ref{Concl}, we summarize our main results and provide a further discussion on the physical implications of the fractional NC under investigation.